Is this one of those weird “Why is a Raven like a writing desk?” moments?

 So, you want hats? (is the cat picture not enough?)

-Obviously you need to be a writer, you need to learn form and technique.
-Mostly this is done by a) practicing writing over and over b) reading….
-LOTS.
+Obviously, you need to be a writer, you need to learn from and technique.
+Mostly this is done by a) practising writing over and over b) reading… LOTS.
 It’s not enough to just have a great idea, you need to hone that skill.

 Whether you are self-publishing or traditionally publishing YOU need to be editing your novel.
-It needs to go through several “drafts” with you editing.
+It needs to go through several “drafts” with you doing the editing.

-No, not just for spelling errors (but that needs to be done too).
-So learn how to edit, learn what it takes to structurally edit your work, copy-edit your work, line edit… see, there are so many types of edits!
+No, not just for spelling errors (but that needs to be done too), learn how to edit, learn what it takes to structurally edit your work, copy-edit your work, line edit… see, there are so many types of edits!